 additional or cut material from the "musical chapters"

-Appendix I: "The Lay of Beren and Luthien"
+Appendix I: "The Lay of Luthien"

 Appendix II: "The Lay of Earendil"

-Appendix III: "Epilogue: Aragorn and Arwen"
+Appendix IV: "Epilogue: Aragorn and Arwen"

 * This is the chapter order as numbered in the score for live performance in order to reduce the number of performers required in an evening.
 For the purposes of our recording the chapters will be played in story order of 11, 12, 16, 13, 17, 14, 15 and then 18.